Flank/flank-dashboard/metrics/ci_integrations/docs/07_sync_performance_investigation.md

 |---|---|
 |_Average_|3000 ms|

-Although the above results are consistent, it is possible that the algorithm itself requires improvements.
+Although the above results are consistent, the algorithm itself may require improvements.
 Let's take a look at the average results for five synchronization trials of 100 builds.

 ||Starting|Fetching|Adding|Efficient|Full|
 |---|---|---|---|---|----|